Driving Los Caracoles on Ruta 60 in Chile

 Yet, the altitude is not the only scary part.
 The road bends in a series of 29 switchbacks on the Chile side to help cars make a safe incline or descent.

-Given the steepness of the route running through Andes Cordillera, it is also one of the most challenging, especially when navigating snowy and frigid temperatures.
+Given the steepness of the route running through Andes Cordillera, it is also among the most challenging, especially when navigating snowy and frigid temperatures.
 Thankfully, the roads are wide enough to accommodate both trucks and cars.

 While Los Caracoles is open 24 hours a day, any significant congestion could leave cars stranded for 12 hours.
-Unhindered, it usually takes 10-30 minutes to get up and through the road.
+Unhindered, getting up and through the road usually takes 10-30 minutes.

 Despite the nerves, don’t forget to look around at the unreal views and likely some goats.